The Daily Dog

 Purebred puppies and grown dogs are worth a lot of money, which convinces many people that they should start breeding puppies in their backyard or spare room.
-Cramped conditions get dirty fast, and without experienced trainers and carers, puppies and their parents can suffer from lack of socialization and exercise.
+Cramped conditions get dirty fast, and without experienced carers, puppies and their parents suffer from a lack of socialization and exercise.

-Puppy mills are created when someone who owns a purebred dog uses her to have as many puppies as possible and puts those puppies up for sale.
+Puppy mills are created when someone uses their dog to have as many puppies as possible.
 Right from the start, this puts far too much stress on mama dog, who should ideally become pregnant no more than three times during her life.
 More pregnancies lead to health problems and general exhaustion for a doggy mother.

 Keep your eyes open for the following signs of unethical breeding practices whenever you are looking for a new puppy.